 Solar panels produce direct current (DC) power while we use alternating current (AC) electricity for our homes and businesses.
 We must convert this DC electricity to AC power with solar inverters.

-We can now connect wires and circuits into the solar energy system and direct this electric current to power our electric powered appliances.
+Connect the wires and circuits into the solar energy system and direct this electric current to power our electric powered appliances.
 In Texas, your solar system is grid tied so any excess power generated goes to the grid to power neighboring homes and businesses.
 You can save money with the solar net metering program.